-The use or possession of any tobacco product, including the use of vapor products, alternative nicotine products, or any other such look-alike product, is not allowed on school property at any time.
+The use or possession of any tobacco product, including cigarettes, cigars, or other tobacco or tobacco derivative products; vapor products or electronic nicotine delivery systems; alternative nicotine products; or any other such look-alike or imitation product, is not permitted on school property at any time.
 We would appreciate your help in meeting the goal of a smoke and tobacco-free environment for our children.
 When you attend school events, including athletic events, please abide by our District's policy.